Initiate a Real-Time Payments request

 Before you begin

 To enable this use case, you must first integrate the Global Payments API with your wallet ecosystem.
-Then, when your consumer triggers a wallet push-out request, you receive instant confirmation if the payment is successful.
+When a consumer initiates a wallet push-out request, you’ll get instant confirmation if the payment goes through successfully.

 The following example shows the minimum required fields for a wallet withdrawal request in the United States: